 Scientific creativity is often conceptualized as play, i.e. the feelings of interest, enjoyment, and surprise.
 Here is a lovely example.
 Charles Darwin’s manner was described by his son Francis as bright and animated as he worked during his 60’s:

-“His love of each particular experiment, and his eager zeal not to lose the fruit of it came out markedly in these crossing experiments—in the elaborate care he took not to make any conclusion in putting capsules into wrong trays.
-I can recall his appearance as characterizing such mechanical work as counting.
+“His love of each particular experiment, and his eager zeal not to lose the fruit of it came out markedly in these crossing experiments – in the elaborate care he took not to make any conclusion in putting capsules into wrong trays, &c. &c.
+I can recall his appearance as he counted seeds under the simple microscope with an alertness not usually characterising such mechanical work as counting.
 I think he personified each seed as a small demon trying to elude him by getting into the wrong heap or jumping away altogether, and this gave to the work the excitement of a game” (Janet Browne, 2002, p.
 414-415).

 Play and Clinical Work

-Play is significant for development (eg, Winnicott, 1971; Stern, 1985).
-In the face of various feelings of vulnerability, anxiety, and helplessness, young children will often play games in which they are strong superheroes or cowboys or whatever.
+Play is significant for development (e.g., Winnicott, 1971; Stern, 1985; Alvarez, 1988; Greenspan, 1992).
+For instance, in the face of various feelings of vulnerability, anxiety, and helplessness, young children will often play games in which they are strong superheroes or cowboys or whatever.
 Fantasy and games are among the ways children have of regulating tensions dealing with trauma, and experimenting with the real world.
 Freud’s well-known description of his grandson’s game ‘fort-da’ (‘gone-there’) is an example (1920).

 Play is one of the major venues of all child therapy—as Hermine Hug-Hellmuth, Melanie Klein, Anna Freud, and others showed.
-While beyond our current scope, it should be noted that this is a large literature dealing with the technical issues involving play and child analysis and therapy (eg. Winnicott, 1971; Weiss, 1981; Yanof, 1996; Henry, 1998; Holinger, 2016).
-One of the most fascinating questions emerging is the mutative effects of the play itself as connected with the verbal interpretations (Valeros, 1989).
+While beyond our current scope, it should be noted that there is a large literature dealing with the technical issues involving play and child analysis and therapy (e.g., Winnicott, 1971; Weiss, 1981; Yanof, 1996; Hurry, 1998; Holinger, 2016).
+One of the most fascinating questions emerging is the mutative nature of the play and relationship themselves as contrasted with the verbal interpretations (Valeros, 1989).

-One is indebted to Donald Winnicott for so many insights, and play is one of them (see Playing and Reality, 1971).
-Winnicott suggested play was a way of reaching authentic, creative, less-defended part of a person’s personality—i.e. the “True” self, in terms of his True and False Self-distinction (1980).
+One is indebted to Donald Winnicott for so many insights, and he wrote extensively about play (1971).
+Play is related to transitional phenomena and can be conceptualized as a way of reaching authentic, creative, less-defended parts of a person’s personality—i.e., the True Self (1960).
 He also famously noted:

 Robert White (1959) used the term “effectance motivation” or effectance pleasure.
 For White, competence referred to “an organism’s capacity to interact effectively with its environment” (p.
 297).
-Basch (1988) brings these concepts together to explain how our affective life relates to competence and self-cohesion.
+Basch (1988) brings these concepts together in a therapeutic model to show how our affective life relates to competence and self-cohesion.

 REFERENCES FOR INTERESTED READERS